DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 cgroup control
 ~~~~~~~~~~~~~~

-Here's a simple example, there's two pthreads(t0 and t1) doing packet IO on the same core($cpu).
+The following is a simple example of cgroup control usage, there are two pthreads(t0 and t1) doing packet I/O on the same core ($CPU).
 We expect only 50% of CPU spend on packet IO.

   .. code::